forestgrape/coronavirus/index.md

   - [Coronaviruses](2_biological/coronavirus.md).
 Life cycle, distinguishing features and capabilities of coronaviruses.
   - [Motion](./2_biological/motion.md) How life form move or get moved to cross distances.
 - 25.4.
 Subjective comment on [Government support](7_social/controlling.md#government-support) for closed businesses updated: For businesses closed for more than one month, support for the fix costs proportional to the reduction in turnover I consider fair.
- > - 25.4.
-Clarifications on Comments, Hints and Formulations: For conciseness all subjective, ambiguous or off topic remarks are formatted like this as [comment](#comments).
-I didn't always follow this, giving space to ambiguities, explicitly marked from now on.
-E.g. in the context of Covid symptoms I mentioned transparency is important, but I also meant overall transparency.
-On the other hand a section was titled 'orientation matters' on the observation that the cell orientation is relevant for coronavirus infection, however there was no second meaning in this case as stated in [comment on comments](#comment-on-comments).
+- 25.4.
+Clarifications on Comments: For conciseness all subjective and off topic remarks are formatted like this as [comment](#comments).
+Since the beginning this scheme is mostly followed.
+Exception in context of Covid symptoms I mentioned transparency is important, but I also meant overall transparency - marked as comment now.
+There was a section was titled 'orientation matters' - describing that the cell orientation is relevant for coronavirus infection - this was not marked as comment and accordingly there was no second meaning in this case as stated in [comment on comments](#comment-on-comments).
+  > Orientations in the sense of attitudes or group membership, I think *only* matter if relevant for the topic of interest.
+Often they are not relevant.
 - 1.4. - 25.4.
 Formulations across the pages.
-E.g. added note that allowing and promoting outdoor activities often not only reduces the burden of Covid measures but also can help reducing the severe Covid cases since less time is spent indoors and the lifestyles are healthier.
+E.g. added note that allowing and promoting outdoor activities often not only reduces the burden of Covid measures but often also help reducing severe Covid cases since less time is spent indoors and the lifestyles are healthier.
 - 1.4.
 Propelling Spikes: How coronaviruses use their spike proteins as propellors to fly around.
 Anytime they can move in all directions since their spikes are around the spherical virions. (special note consisting only of this two sentences).
 - 29.3.
 Navigation bar with table of contents added.
 Layout adaptions to place the navbar.
 - 24.3.
 Regrouping [content](#content) into (currently) 8 topics both as files on github and content on github pages.